It is an anti-tank gun of the British army. I made it from May 2012 to December 2012.

 Anti-tank cannon is simple, there are fewer parts composition than tanks or half trucks.
 Some of the shell boxes have sink marks but I think these are easily fixed by putty.
 Overall, well mold for the first product.

 Attached large cannon shield and stand.
-Tires are divided thin layered parts and I need to care not too much glue using, it’s spoils detailed tire mold.
+Tires are divided into thin-layered parts and I need to care not too much glue using, it’s spoils detailed tire mold.
 Remain apart gunner’s chair for fitting figure later.

 Assembly was almost completed.
-The foot of the artillery carriage is equipped with a sharp metal fittings such as fixed embedded in the ground.
-It is not so much strong when viewed from front.
-I’m a generation became familiar with robot animation, I feel like it’s starting walking at any moment.
+The foot of the artillery carriage is equipped with sharp metal fittings such as fixed embedded in the ground.
+It is not so much strong when viewed from the front.
+I’m a generation that became familiar with robot animation, I feel like it’s starting to walk at any moment.

-I amended big sink mark of shell boxes with epoxy putty.
-Some of the ammunition parts bottom is flat, I made a dent in the middle.
+I amended a big sink mark of shell boxes with epoxy putty.
+Some of the ammunition parts bottoms are flat, I made a dent in the middle.
 Brass shells were provided by the figure kit as follows.
-This is really good!
-Cause, I have not touched too much these kind of metal shells.
+This is good!
+Cause, I have not touched too much this kind of metal shell.

 Left artillery crew is operating cannon.
-Right hand is holding the wheel and left hand also operating wheel.
-Right and left foot needs to be fitted with pedals.
+The right hand is holding the wheel and the left hand also operating the wheel.
+Right, and left foot needs to be fitted with pedals.
 To be precise adjustment is required.
 Just stand the tank crew on the back engine panel is much easier.
-Right is fighting spirited soldier loading ammunition.
+The right is fighting spirited soldiers loading ammunition.
 I needed microscopic adjustment for both hands.
 Both heads are changed to Hornet resin parts.
 I love the Hornet figures line up, I would like to have the collection of all headsets…

-Vulcan model’s face mold is also good compare to other injection kits.
+Vulcan model’s face mold is also good compared to other injection kits.

-In my image, basic color of British Army located in North Africa is rather reddish than dark yellow.
+In my image, the basic color of the British Army located in North Africa is rather reddish than dark yellow.
 I added white and wood brown with the basic color dark yellow.
-It seems box art color is dark yellow.
+It seems the box art color is dark yellow.

 Regarding figures, I painted Mr.Hobby’s fresh and it’s too much whitish.
 Considering they are fighting in North Africa, skin color should be a little more tanned.

-I’ve tried the effect of dust with the pastel but this time I blew matte clear later for trying to fix the micro particles.
-It seems the powder color changed , but no longer attached to my finger.
-Conclusion, pastel work should be the final stage, after controlling gloss and matte.
+I’ve tried the effect of dust with the pastel but this time I blew matte clear later for trying to fix the microparticles.
+It seems the powder color changed but is no longer attached to my finger.
+In conclusion, pastel work should be the final stage, after controlling gloss and matte.

-I should have done small adjustment of the Creos hobby color of skin airbrushing because it was too whitish in the North Africa.
-In the end, I drew basic paint with Tamiya enamel skin color, and painted the contrast in oil a contrast with the fresh oil from the paintbrush of Tamiya enamel.
-Honestly, at the beginning, trying to paint from the first to finish the only oil painting but did not work well…
+I should have done a small adjustment to the Creos hobby color of skin airbrushing because it was too whitish in North Africa.
+In the end, I drew basic paint with Tamiya enamel skin color and painted the contrast in oil a contrast with the fresh oil from the paintbrush of Tamiya enamel.
+Honestly, in the beginning, trying to paint from the first to finish the only oil painting but did not work well…